Now Accepting Applications for the 2019-2020 Academic Year!

 Students with intellectual disabilities who have completed high school and are eager to continue their education to learn employment, independent living, and self-determination skills.
 Project WOLVES accepts students annually for the Fall semester of each academic year.

-For additional information and application materials, please contact Dr. Rachel Tullis at email@example.com.
+If you have any questions, please contact Dr. Rachel Tullis at firstname.lastname@example.org.

 Interesting in Volunteering?